kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 * `0xab` has a bit length of 8

-In the τ function in Catena, we want numbers to be in reverse bit order with their bit length; the paper calls this function a *bit-reversal permutation*.
+In the τ function in Catena, we want numbers to be in reverse bit order within their bit length; the paper calls this function a *bit-reversal permutation*.
 Keeping our previous examples, what we're looking for is